 Long-term test kits (anything lasting longer than 90 days) are $21.95 and short-term test kits (shown at right) are only $9.95.
 Click here to order your test kit today!

-If high radon levels are found, call Athelon Enterprises at (507) 269-9934 for a free in-home radon mitigation proposal.
+If high radon levels are found, call Athelon Radon Services at (507) 269-9934 for a free in-home radon mitigation proposal.